 If you are a musician (or someone who works in the music industry) suffering from tinnitus, you are not alone–far from it.
-And even though there is currently no cure, lasting relief is entirely possible.
+Many musicians struggle with tinnitus.
+The good news?
+Even though there is currently no cure, lasting relief is entirely possible.
 Tinnitus will not keep you from your music.

 Tinnitus among musicians: How common?

 Published studies vary a bit, but the general consensus is that somewhere between 30 and 50% of musicians have experienced some degree of tinnitus.

 This increased prevalence is largely due to higher rates of noise-induced hearing loss amongst people in the music industry.
 Hearing loss is a common and well documented cause of tinnitus.